ASTex-ICube/semiproctex/Replicability/ReadMe.md

 This is a guide to reproduce the "visual structures" results from our procedural stochastic PPTBF model (i.e. binary images).

+## Requirements

+### OS (Operating Systems)

+Currently, code and binaries works on Windows operating system.
+(Linux port soon)

+### Hardware Requirements

-NOTE : It works on Windows systems for the moment.
-(Linux port soon) We have tested the softwares with the following graphics cards:
+We have tested the softwares with the following graphics cards:
-- NVidia GeForce 1060 GTX (6Go)
-- NVidia RTX 2070 (8 Go)
+- NVIDIA: GeForce GTX 1060, GeForce GTX 1080, RTX 2070 and Quadro P5000.

 ## How To